jpwchang/jpc-job-apps-2023/cv/index.md

 I am passionate about teaching and mentorship at the undergraduate level.
 I have taught one undergraduate CS course as co-instructor of record, additionally TA'd six CS courses across nine semesters of my undergraduate and graduate careers, and designed and taught various data science workshops.
-I have also been a research mentor for six undergraduate students.
+I have also been a research mentor for six undergraduate and three masters students.

-My research involves working with real online communities to design and evaluate computational tools for content moderation and community governance.
+My research involves working with real online communities to design and evaluate computational tools for supporting healthier, less toxic online interactions.
 It has been published in top venues for both natural language processing (ACL, EMNLP) and computational social science (WWW, CSCW).